-Taking card payments online feels like a big step.
-When people think of e-commerce, they tend to imagine purpose-built online shopping carts.
-These run on advanced software that features shipping, stock taking, automated tracking, product variations and more.
+Taking card payments through your website feels like a big step.
+When people think of e-commerce, they imagine purpose-built online shopping carts.
+These run on advanced software that features shipping, stock management, automated tracking, product variations and more.

 While these solutions are possible and work perfectly well, it’s heavy work and not necessarily within everyone’s budgets.
-That doesn’t mean that you can’t take card payments without a shop.
+That doesn’t mean that you can’t accept credit card payments without a shop.

 Alternatives To Traditional Online Shopping Carts

 Some businesses are at the halfway point.
 They want to take payment via a website, but they don’t need a full-blown online store.
 Just because they don’t have a flashy shop does not mean their business shouldn’t take payments online.
 Is this you?

 There are many ways for customers to pay through your website without the complexity of a shopping cart.
 Some methods are achieved by changing the way you invoice, others by neatly embedding third-party services into your website.

 However you go, it is possible to create a seamless experience for both yourself and the customer.
 Here are a few solutions that might serve as an alternative to traditional e-commerce software.

 GoCardless lets you make Direct Debit exchanges with customers through Bacs, Autogiro or SEPA.
 Through it you can take one-off payments, create subscriptions or issue refunds.